 malloc() in OP-TEE currently gives physically contiguous memory.
 It is not guaranteed as it is not mentioned anywhere in the documentation, but in practice the heap only has physically contiguous memory in the pool(s).
 The heap in OP-TEE is normally quite small, ~24KiB, and could be a bit fragmented.

 Currently it’s up to the kernel to decide which core it runs on, i.e, it will be the same core as the one initiating the SMC in Linux.
 Please also see Issue#1194.

 /lib/optee_armtz, that is the default configuration where tee-supplicant will look for Trusted Applications.

-A Psuedo TA is a Trusted Application that runs in TEE kernel / core context.
+A Psuedo TA is OP-TEE firmware service offered through the generic API used to invoke Trusted Applications.
+Pseudo TA interface and services all runs in TEE kernel / core context.
 I.e., it will have access to the same functions, memory and hardware etc as the TEE core itself.
 If we’re talking ARMv8-A it is running in S-EL1.

 You may develop your own “Psuedo TA”, which is part of the core (see above for more information about the Psuedo TA).